 top of page

 If you read to escape into fantasy or for gripping drama, you may not find my book recommendations alluring.
-The books which I enjoy often do the opposite by diving deeper into reality and mindfulness.
+The books I enjoy often dive deeper into reality and mindfulness.
 My favorite genres revolve around the social sciences with a particular interest in psychology and sociology.
-Typically, I prefer books focused on social and criminal justice, self-help, history, and business.
-I read to learn and most appreciate books that challenge my preconceptions of the world around me.
+I often read to learn and most appreciate books that challenge my preconceptions of the world around me.
 My favorite books aren't the ones I fly through, but the ones that make me slow down and think as I read.
 I enjoy books that force me to connect the dots between my schema and the new information I am taking in.
-As a result, I often find myself reading backward and revisiting previous pages to better understand the author's arguments and to produce my own counter-arguments.
-Subsequently, I judge books based primarily on their utility.
+As a result, I often find myself reading backward and revisiting previous pages to better understand the author's arguments and to produce counter-arguments.
+Consequently, I judge books based primarily on their utility.
 The more I learn and the more I am challenged, the better the book.
 I love finishing a book and feeling that it made me look at the world differently or that I was empowered to make a change in my life.
 However, I also give a lot of credit to books that are intriguing and readable.
 It's easy for books in my preferred genres to be dull and filled with jargon that makes for an unpleasantly frustrating read.
-I spent enough years reading through textbooks and prefer to stay away from works that resemble them.
 Therefore, I give a lot of credit to books that flow and teach through the telling of a compelling and understandable story.

 Before I introduce my criteria, I would like to remind everyone that I was not an English major.
 I could care less about the intricacies and mechanisms of writing so long it doesn't affect my ability to read the book.
 If you're looking for book reviews that resemble college assignments that judge the mechanics of writing and the interpretation of themes, you won't find them here.